 Most foreclosures in New Mexico are required to be managed by the courts.
 This process is known as a judicial foreclosure.
 In some cases, with new laws in the state, it is possible for a lender to foreclose using a non-judicial process which can move faster and provide less of a chance for the borrower to catch up on payments in time to save the home.
 But this is a rare method of foreclosure in New Mexico.

 Property Redemption after Foreclosure Sale

 For both judicial and non-judicial foreclosures, New Mexico law gives a borrower up to nine months to redeem or reclaim their home after a foreclosure sale.
-Special provisions or terms in the mortgage or deed of trust can reduce the redemption period - but it cannot be less than one month.
-Most mortgages agreements in the state do contain a provision stating that the redemption period will be one month.
+Special provisions or terms in the mortgage or deed of trust can reduce the redemption period, but it cannot be less than one month.
+Most mortgage agreements in the state do contain a provision stating that the redemption period will be one month.

 Deficiency Judgments in New Mexico

 When a home is sold in foreclosure, the money that comes from that sale might not be enough to cover the past due payments and penalties that were due from the borrower.
 In that case, it is possible for a mortgage company to ask the courts for a deficiency judgment to make the homeowner responsible for paying that remaining money.
 However, there are requirements and limits to the lenders' ability to ask for these payments.
 Homeowners facing foreclosure should seek qualified legal counsel to help avoid any potential judgments post foreclosure.